sigdotcom/mstacm.org/api/README.md

 9. Look through the documentation to see all of the features the api has.

-10. Play around with the insomnia schema-based auto-completion by typing in some sample commands and hitting 'send':
+10. Play around with the [Insomnia][insomnia] schema-based auto-completion by typing in some sample commands and hitting 'send':
 [![Insomnia First Query](images/insomnia-first-query.png)](images/insomnia-first-query.png)
 [![Insomnia Autocomplete](images/insomnia-autocomplete.png)](images/graphql-localhost-playground.png)